January 05, 2021 Labor and Employment Law Checklist 2021

 Wage and Hour Issues

-□ □ Have you properly classified your employees as exempt or non-exempt for purposes of the Fair Labor Standards Act and the New York Labor Law (which has an increased salary threshold for certain exempt employees)?
+□ □ Have you conducted an internal audit to ensure that you have properly classified your employees as exempt or non-exempt for purposes of the Fair Labor Standards Act (FLSA) and the New York Labor Law?

 □ □ Have you confirmed that you have completed I-9 forms for all of your employees?